SpontanCombust/witcherscript-ide/editors/vscode/README.md

 ## Getting started and documentation
 This extension requires a few initial steps in order to have access to everything that it has to offer.
 For this and more head onto the [user manual](https://spontancombust.github.io/witcherscript-ide/user-manual).

+## Feedback
+You can submit bug reports and suggestions by creating an issue [here](https://github.com/SpontanCombust/witcherscript-ide/issues/new).

 ## Known Issues